davidtchiu/davidtchiu.github.io/teaching/cs161/lab2.vars/index.md

       }
       ```

     - Update the constructor code to assign values to `area` and `perimeter`.

-      - The syntax to assign (or give) a value to a variable is:
+The syntax to assign a value to a variable is:

         ```java
         variable-name = expression;
         ```